alexjackhughes/warframe/README.md

 # Warframe Terminal

-A modern, AI-powered terminal interface for Warframe players.
-This project provides a sleek and intuitive terminal-like experience for interacting with Warframe-related data and features.
+A modern, AI-powered terminal interface.
+This project provides a sleek and intuitive terminal-like experience for interacting with AIs the way you imagined them.

-## Features

-- 🎮 Modern terminal-style interface
-- 🤖 AI-powered assistance
-- 🎨 Beautiful UI with dark/light mode support
-- ⚡ Fast and responsive design
-- 📱 Mobile-friendly interface
-- 🔍 Advanced search capabilities

 ## Tech Stack